zsloss/random-int-array/README.md

 randomIntArray({ count: 10, max: 101, unique: true });
 // Returns an array of 10 integers between 0 and 100, with no duplicates.
 ```

+## Performance Note

+To enforce the uniqueness constraint, two different algorithms are used in this solution.
+Each algorithm performs badly depending on the values supplied for `count` and the range between `min` and `max`.
+After a bit of testing, I found that I should switch functions when the `count` is about 16% of the `max`-`min` range.